simanggu/llm-judgment-control-engine/README.md

 ## Who Is This For?

-* developers building AI coding tools
+* AI coding tool builders
-* teams running long-context LLM workflows
-* agent runtime developers
+* long-context agent workflow teams
 * LLMOps / AI infrastructure teams
 * builders trying to reduce expensive model calls
 * teams tired of re-teaching project context every session

+---

+## Why now?

+As LLM workflows get longer and more autonomous, failure is less about bad answers and more about bad continuation decisions.

 ---